Show me – the problem with evidence

 If you cannot show the working specimen, you are in the area of belief.
 And this is nothing but hope (or fear) that things might turn out a certain way.

-When I grew up (feels like ages ago) we were also expected to show ou stuff.
+When I grew up (feels like ages ago) we were also expected to show you stuff.
 Science was science only when it could demonstrate what it claimed to be true.
 Theoretical science and speculative science were clearly marked as such.

 No more.
 Even respectable science today has fallen victim to belief.
 Today it does not matter anymore what we know or can know.
 It only matters what some say if only they can engender enough belief in it so it takes a modicum of believability.

 Ancient seals of the Indus Valley Civilisation depict the image of a Unicorn.
-The depiction reached Europe through ancient Greek writers such as Ctesias, Strabo and Pliny the Younger.
+The depiction reached Europe through ancient Greek writers such as Ctesias, Strabo, and Pliny the Younger.
 But they did not refer to it as a fable.
 They put it squarely into Natural History books.
 And there it remained until the late 19th century when Unicorns as living things were finally debunked.

-Those trading in beliefs always make vague, exaggerated and unstable claims.
+Those trading in beliefs always make vague, exaggerated, and unstable claims.
 If one particular claim is disproven, they quickly change it for something else.
 We can see that now with climate alarmism.

-Its proponents have made wild claims of ice-free arctic and no glaciers sometimes way more than a decade ago.
+Its proponents have made wild claims of an ice-free Arctic and no glaciers sometimes way more than a decade ago.
 Now, as all their claims have turned out to be wrong, they go for the next series of dates.
 Sure enough, they are sufficiently far in the future to allow them to peddle their beliefs for a long while yet.

 Nobody seems to challenge them on their broken models.
 Nobody requires them to show their game.
 Michael Mann preferred to lose a lawsuit to Dr. Ball rather than show his hand.
 We must assume that he did not want the world to see the inner workings of his models.
 If there is anything to that in the first place.